wp-plugins/skype-online-status/readme.txt

  &hellip; OR &hellip;

-Search for "skype online status" and install with that slick **Plugins > Add New** back-end page.
+Search for "Skype Legacy Buttons" and install with that slick **Plugins > Add New** back-end page.

  &hellip; OR &hellip;